maxio-com/ab-dotnet-sdk/doc/controllers/subscription-components.md

 # Preview Allocations

-Chargify offers the ability to preview a potential subscription's **quantity-based** or **on/off** component allocation in the middle of the current billing period.
+Advanced Billing offers the ability to preview a potential subscription's **quantity-based** or **on/off** component allocation in the middle of the current billing period.
 This is useful if you want users to be able to see the effect of a component operation before actually doing it.

 ## Fine-grained Component Control: Use with multiple `upgrade_charge`s or `downgrade_credits`